 Premier CashBack – OK, the “passive income” side of the business has been WAY slower than I had hoped, and the company doesn’t help itself by lack of communication with its members.
 But despite this, commissions have come in steadily over the year and in March 2017 I was able to withdraw a very welcome lump sum that went some way to plugging the “high-ticket business” hole.
 I’m not actively promoting PCB at the moment, but the changes we are seeing look good, (an ecommerce store) and there’s word that new suppliers will be coming on board soon.

-The Perfect Solution – Rather than risk any initial outlay I started with a free ecommerce store and used commissions earned from November 2016 – February 2017 to purchase the highest level of eCommerce store available.
+eCommerce – Rather than risk any initial outlay I started with a free ecommerce store and used commissions earned from November 2016 – February 2017 to purchase the highest level of eCommerce store available.
 (Upgrade completely optional, but optimises the compensation plan).
-It was a one-off cost, so with that behind me, in March 2017 I withdrew my first commissions from TPS. $300 isn’t a massive return … BUT having financed the start-up largely from earnings, the future looks rosy.
+It was a one-off cost, so with that behind me, in March 2017 I withdrew my first ecommerce commissions. $300 isn’t a massive return … BUT having financed the start-up largely from earnings, the future looks rosy.
 That’s in a country not yet open (UK).
 Those in the “open countries” have a much easier ride.

-There are other ways to make money with TPS – notably their free drop-shipping training.
+There are other ways to make money with ecommerce – notably the free drop-shipping training.
 I haven’t yet explored that, but some in my team are already very enthusiastic about it.

 I hope you can do the same?
 Please share in the comments how your first quarter of the year has gone.

-If you’d like to learn more about the TPS ecommerce stores, click here.
+If you’d like to learn more about my ecommerce store, please contact me.